phaltoe/generic-task-manager/notes.markdown

 TODO

 # Prune the team_members table

 # Nest team_members as resource (not resources) under Project

-# Remove the project policy and delete any tests no longer relevant.
+# Remove/update the project policy and delete any tests no longer relevant.